mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

 * `Customize dials` (page 4).
-The two standard dials are OK, except the so-called `Quick control dial` (closer to you) is harder to rotate and by default it controls aperture which is the setting that I tweak most often.
+The two standard dials are OK, except the so-called `Quick control dial` (closer to you) is harder to rotate and by default it controls aperture which is the setting that [I tweak most often][exposure].
 This is why I set the control ring on the lens to control aperture as well.
 You could think that duplicating functions like this is wasteful, but things you do often should be very easy and quick (the lens' ring being the easiest thing to rotate IMO).
 Also, there is very limited choice with regard to `Quick control dial` alternative functions so I just keep it as is.

 * `Customize M-Fn bar` (page 4). `M-Fn` bar is useful, but it doesn't do anything by default.
 I set it to control ISO.
-Truth to be told, I almost always use `Auto-ISO` anyway because adjusting it manually is a waste of time and you'll be missing shots.
+Truth to be told, I almost [always use `Auto-ISO`][exposure] anyway because adjusting it manually is a waste of time and you'll be missing shots.
 Modern cameras can figure out ISO pretty well these days, so you need to think about fewer things when shooting.
 I disable the safety lock, because unlocking it takes time.
 If you accidentally touch it once and tweak ISO, it's not the end of the world, you can bring it back.

 ## Conclusion